let-the-dreamers-rise/approval-rationale-tracker/README.md

 - Loan approvals rely heavily on **qualitative reasoning** (market position, management strength, regulatory stability).
 - This reasoning lives in **credit memos (PDFs)** and is rarely revisited.
-- Over time, assumptions quietly become outdated — without triggering traditional Early Warning Systems.
+- As a result, assumptions quietly become outdated without triggering traditional Early Warning Systems — creating a blind spot in governance.
 - When issues emerge, institutions face **audit gaps, governance risk, and regulatory scrutiny**.

 There is currently **no systematic way to track whether approval logic itself is still valid**.